Opsera-QA/react-webclient-portal-1/README.md

+# OpsERA ReactJS Client Portal

+This project is a ReactJS SPA bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and integrated with the
+[Okta React SDK](https://www.npmjs.com/package/@okta/okta-react) and using [React Bootstrap](https://react-bootstrap.github.io) as well as
+[React FontAwesome](https://www.npmjs.com/package/react-fontawesome).
+This project is designed to be the customer facing portal (client) for the OpsERA platform

+## Default Config and Development Scripts:
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run: